Summer of 2012 derecho series

 During the summer of 2012, a series of severe wind events associated with powerful thunderstorms, known as derechos, affected widespread areas of the United States.
 The first of these derechos occurred in late June, and caused power outages that affected nearly five million people.
 Three weaker derechos occurred in July, and a final derecho disrupted activities in Chicago, Illinois in early August.
 Only three tornadoes were reported in conjunction with the derechos.

 June 29–30 event

-On June 29, a powerful derecho with wind gusts over 90 mph began in Chicago and moved all the way to the east coast, causing massive damage in the hundreds of millions or billions of dollars.
+On June 29, a powerful derecho with wind gusts over 90 mph began in Chicago and moved all the way to the east coast, causing massive damage in the billions of dollars.
 Damage affected large population centers such as Fort Wayne, Indiana, Columbus, Ohio, Charleston, West Virginia, Roanoke, Virginia, Richmond, Virginia, Washington, DC, Kentucky, and Atlantic City, New Jersey.
 This was the first of three derechos to affect west-central Ohio.

 July 2 event

 On July 2, a much less long-lived derecho moved due south from Kentucky through Tennessee over about 300 miles.
 It was about as wide as its track was long.